istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 > If you are using a namespace other than `default`, use `kubectl -n namespace ...` to specify the namespace.

 * There is a major update to RBAC in Istio 1.0.
-Please make sure to remove any existing RBAC config before continuing.
+Please make sure to remove any existing RBAC configuration before continuing.

     * Run the following commands to disable the old RBAC functionality, these are no longer needed in Istio 1.0: